bCom5/CV-Rocket-Project/README.md

 7. When it ends, it outputs all the known information of time per frame and capture to the screen and to "cv/src/outputs.txt", where data from every test is collected.

-That is essentially all that is need to understand this code.
+That is essentially all that is needed to understand this code.
 If you have any questions, email me at adamznow@gmail.com.